Highland Park Way SW Connection Project

 What's Happening Now?

 In May and June, we heard from nearly 2,000 people through our survey and conversations at community events.
 Thank you for sharing your thoughts about our initial concepts!
-Our survey is now closed and we are analyzing all of the results and refining our designs.
-We will share our outreach summary and project updates this fall.
+All the feedback is summarized in our Outreach Report.
+You can also read the one-pager of the report (resumen del informe también disponible en español).

 Team member Colleen Woods talking to community members at the White Center Pride Street Festival.
 Thank you to the Highland Park Action Coalition and the Highland Park Improvement Club members who shared their booth with us!
 Photo: SDOT

 To stay informed about the project, please sign up for email updates.
-If you have questions or thoughts, please contact us at: HighlandHoldenSeattle.gov or (206) 900-8741.
+You can also reach us at HighlandHolden@Seattle.gov or (206) 900-8741.

 Project Overview